Birth Control Pills, Hormone Therapy, and Coronary Artery Disease

 Birth control pills

-Taking estrogen with or without progestin does not prevent coronary artery disease.
-In fact, if you are 10 or more years past menopause, taking hormone therapy may raise your risk of coronary artery disease.1 Talk to your doctor about your risks with hormone therapy.
-And carefully weigh the benefits against the risks of taking it.
+Talk to your doctor about your risks with hormone therapy.
+And carefully weigh its benefits against the risks of taking it.
 If you need relief for symptoms of menopause, hormone therapy is one choice you can think about.
 But there are other types of treatment for problems like hot flashes and sleep problems.
-For more information, see the topic Menopause and Perimenopause.

 eMedicineHealth Medical Reference from Healthwise